MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/installing-the-enterprise-wdk.md

 *	Windows Driver Development Kit build 10586.0

-##Known Issues
-*	The Visual Studio IDE is not included in the Enterprise WDK and any functionality that requires the IDE will not work.

 ## Installation Instructions
 1. Download the [Enterprise WDK](https://msdn.microsoft.com/en-us/windows/hardware/mt612818.aspx).
 2. Expand the .zip file into an appropriately named directory, such as d:\ewdk.